 These medications are only effective in the presence of insulin and can only be used in patients with type II diabetes.
-Keep in mind that DPP-4 inhibitors are considered third-line medications for the treatment of diabetes and should be used in conjunction with diet and exercise modifications.
+Keep in mind that DPP-4 inhibitors are considered adjunctive therapy for the treatment of diabetes and should be used in conjunction with metformin, SGLT2 inhibitors, or others.